-to or from the ess they have been BOCES, a parent, and endent.
+- Cars must not be driven during school hour includes during lunch. - Students are not to drive to or from the Occupational Center unless they have been granted permission from BOCES, a parent, and the Principal or Superintendent. - Students are to park their car in the areas designated by student parking signs. - Students who drive to school cannot use or be in their car during school hours. - Students are to drive in a safe manner while on school property.

-- Students are to park their car in the areas designated by student parking signs. - Students who drive to school cannot use or be in their car during school hours. - Students are to drive in a safe manner while on school property. - Failure to comply with these regulations will be met with disciplinary action.
+• Failure to comply with these regulations will be met with disciplinary action.